Home » Blog » December 2025 Class Notes

 Mary Beth Board of Winchester, Virginia, passed away on Nov.
 23, 2025.
 She was an administrative assistant for the Bernard J. Dunn School of Pharmacy from 1997 to 2006 when she retired.

 William “Bill” Endorf of Winchester, Virginia, passed away on Nov.
 25, 2025.
-He served Shenandoah University as Registrar for many years and remained connected to the university following his retirement.
+He served as the registrar at Shenandoah University for many years and remained connected to the university following his retirement.

 M. Yaqub Mirza of Herndon, Virginia, passed away on Dec.
-3, 2015.
-He was a member of Shenandoah University’s Board of Trustees since 2015.
+3, 2025.
+He has been a member of Shenandoah University’s Board of Trustees since 2015.
 Dr. Mirza guided the launch of new academic programs, strengthened the university’s vision and financial stewardship, and championed global learning through the Mirza‑Barzinji Fund, the Mirza Family Endowed Chair, and the Center for Islam in the Contemporary World.

 Key